 Not that the pandas themselves seemed too bothered by the fuss.
 They were invariably found either sleeping or eating and viewed human proceedings with a gentle disdain.

 If you do want to see the pandas, don’t worry about long queues now.
-Unless you visit the zoo on a hot weekend or public holiday, you should have little trouble getting a good view of them (assuming they are active and the house is open).
+Unless you visit the zoo on a hot weekend or public holiday, you should have little trouble getting a good view of them (assuming they are around and active).

-The exception is, of course, if Yang Yang has another cub.
+The exception is, of course, if another cub appears.
 Because there is no magnet for zoo visitors quite like a baby panda.

 As mentioned, Schönbrunn Zoo participates in plenty of research initiatives, and one recent example involved a study of animal yawning times and its relation to brain capacity and activity (yawning cools the brain).